broadinstitute/be-validation-pipeline/README.md

 Welcome to the BEV pipeline!
 This analysis pipeline begins after you have received sequencing files back after conducting a base editor validation experiment.

 ### Before beginning, please download all the files in this repo by clicking on the green "Code" button, then selecting "Download ZIP."
 This zip file will then be saved to your Downloads folder, which you can then move to wherever you'd like to conduct your analysis.

+### Please read and refer to the Sequence_Orientation_Documentation.html in the "docs" folder to ensure that all sequence inputs are in the correct orientation.

 ## Part 1: Run BEV on GPP LIMS